Active Research Infrastructure

 Heterogeneous AI

-Orchestration at
+Orchestration for

-Production Scale
+Production Workflows

 A runtime for composing task execution graphs across distributed, heterogeneous AI agents.
 Subtasks are routed by capability profile, context isolation is enforced at the session boundary, and validated outputs are synthesized through cross-agent consensus.